jack0son/woke-dapp/README.md

 ### @woke/app
 React app.

+### @woke/server
+Burner wallet authentication and wallet funder.
+The current approach to wallet funding is highly wasteful, inefficient and insecure... we are on testnet.

 ### @woke/lib
 Web3 init, twitter client, utils.

 ### @woke/bot
 Tipping, twitter notifications, leaderboard, token distribution.

+Architecture is centred around the actor model, courtesty of [Nact](https://nact.io).
+Learning from the excitement of managing web3 connections, providers and transctions in the funder, oracle and app, a more fault tolerant and *decoupled* structure for dealing with ethereum interactions was needed.

+Actors help seperate the frequent and broad set of errors that occur in web3 calls, from the simple core functionality we want: sending transactions and subscribing to events.

+For example:
+* Provider / websocket connection errors
+* Nonce errors
+* Transaction errors (paramaters, client, node, eth network, onchain, etc)

+The web3 service (a set of actors) takes responsibility for blockchain nuances, applying its own policies for problems like account balances, gas usage, node availability, giving the rest of the application (other services) a much smaller error surface to work with and some clean assumptions for how web3 interactions are being handled.

+One such assumption is that transactions will never fail due a lack of connection to the ethereum node.
+Once the web3 service receives a transaction message, it becomes responsible for confirming it with the network.

+Once the actors library is tested and cleaned up it will replace existing server-side web3 code in the oracle and wallet funder.

 ### @woke/contracts
 The contract artifacts which are built by truffle contain the compiled contract